 - The challenge in DHS health care that they propose to address [100 words max]

 - The evidence-based intervention or approach that they propose to implement and test in DHS [100 words max]

 - The expertise proposed for the project, including the names and expertise of the PI, the DHS mentor, and other collaborators [100 words max]

 - The DHS primary and specialty care working groups to be engaged in the project, and a listing of study sites (the project should be implemented across DHS) [no limit]

 - How the project will align with DHS infrastructure and operations [100 words max]

-- The expected impact of the intervention on quality, efficiency and patient centeredness of care within DHS, including patient-level and system-level outcomes, as relevant [100 words max]
+- The expected impact of the intervention on quality of care, patient centeredness of care, and health outcomes across DHS [100 words max]

 LOIs that do not adequately address all of the above points will not be invited to submit a full application.

-LOIs will be chosen for further consideration within one week of LOI submission.
-Instructions for preparing a full proposal will be provided at that time.
+LOIs will be chosen for further consideration within two weeks of LOI submission.
+Detailed instructions for preparing a full proposal will be provided at that time.